2015 is the 130th anniversary of the foundation of the Huguenot Society

 IN 1990 the Society began to publish its New Series, the personal recollections of Huguenots, and their descendants, who experienced the history of French Protestantism as it unfolded.
 Of particular interest are New Series 2.
 Memoirs of the Reverend Jaques Fontaine, 1658-1728, and New Series 4.
 Memoirs of Isaac Dumont de Bostaquet, a gentleman of Normandy, both edited by Dianne W Ressinger, followed by New Series 5.
 The Travels of Francis Tallents in France and Switzerland, 1671-73, edited by Janice V. Cox.

-The New General Index lists subjects and editors for all the Huguenot Society Quarto Series volumes, as well as the topics, titles and authors of all Proceedings articles from 1885 until 2007, including book reviews.
-It also gives all the names of individuals which appear in Proceedings from 1986 to 2007, and will be updated again in 2017.
+The New General Index to the Proceedings and Quarto Series was published in 2011 as a continuation of the Master Index published in 1998.
+It lists the subjects and editors of the Quarto Series volumes, as well as the topics, titles and authors of all Proceedings articles from 1885 to 2007, including book reviews.
+It also gives the names of all individuals who appear in the Proceedings from 1986 to 2007, and will be updated again in 2017.

 Other Publications: From Strangers to Citizens: the integration of immigrant communities in Britain, Ireland and colonial America, 1550-1750, editors Randolph Vigne and Charles Littleton.
 57 papers delivered at the Society's major international conference held in 2000.
 16 page full-colour section.
 Joint imprint with Sussex Academic Press.
 Hardback (ISBN 1-902210-85-9 ) £25 + £5.95 p&p.
 Paperback (ISBN 1-902210-86-7) £12.50 + £5.95 p&p.

 For online sales: www.parishchest.com